PX-72/react-observability/README.md

 - `src/telemetry/w3cTraceContext.ts` generates `traceparent`
 - `src/api/fetchWithTrace.ts` sets the `traceparent` header
-- UI displays the exact `traceparent` for the last submission attempt
+- UI displays the exact `traceparent` for the last submission attempt (observed via `onTraceparent`, not generated in the component)

 If RUM is enabled, `allowedTracingUrls` is scoped to same-origin `/api/*` so first-party tracing stays scoped.